-Malachi’s name means "my messenger", possibly an abbreviation of "messenger of Yahweh".
-There is possibly a play on words in 2:7 & 3:1 about the messenger of the Lord.
+Malachi’s name means 'my messenger', possibly an abbreviation of 'messenger of Yahweh'.
+There is possibly a play on words in 2:7 and 3:1 about the messenger of the Lord.
 Otherwise, nothing is known about him.
-He was the last of the Old Testament prophets, after him came the four hundred silent years which was not broken until John the Baptist.
+He was the last of the Old Testament prophets.
+After him came the four hundred silent years with no prophet from the Lord, which was not broken until John the Baptist.
 Malachi ministered in the days of Nehemiah.
 His message was directed to the priests and people of Israel in the post-exilic period.

 The returned exiles had rebuilt the temple had high hope for their nation, but with the passing years had become disillusioned.
 Life was still hard, the promised prosperity had not materialised.
 Enemies still surrounded them, especially the Samaritans. and they suffered from drought, bad crops and famine.
 In consequence, they began to doubt the love of God and to question the justice of his law.
 If the evil and self-reliant prospered, what was the point in obeying God and seeking to walk in his ways.
 They were neglecting God, which was shown in lax meaningless worship, marriage of foreign women and neglecting the tithe.

 Malachi answers their complaints, showing that their scepticism was hypocritical.
 The adversity they were experiencing was not in spite of their godliness, but because of their sinfulness.
 Religiously, they were guilty of profanity and sacrilege.
 Morally, they were guilty of sorcery, adultery, perjury, fraud and oppression.
 Socially, they were untrue to their family responsibilities, and materially, they were robbing God of his tithes.
 Malachi condemned these sins and called the priests and people to repentance.
 If they would purity their worship, obey God's laws and pay their tithes, then God's blessing would follow.